A Highlandtown parish since 1923

 Fr.
-Giuliano Gargiulo joined our parish in 2016 to reinvigorate our Hispanic ministry.
+Giuliano Gargiulo, current administrator, joined the parish in 2016 to reinvigorate our Hispanic ministry.
 Since 2016, our parish has worked to instill a sense of service and charity into the youth of our parish.
 We have a youth group consisting of teenagers and young adults who volunteer their time to help those in need, ranging from painting, moving, or what whatever help is required.
 The group also helps collect for our annual food drive to help the mission and people of South American.

 If you are interested in learning more about our youth group and OMG, please complete a volunteer form with your contact information.